Federal Tax Return Extension - Form 4868

 Though you will incur IRS penalties for not paying your taxes on time, the penalties are much worse for not filing a tax extension or your tax return.

-NEW!
 Before you file, educate yourself about your tax situation: Try our free tax educator tools to find out if someone qualifies as your dependent, if you can claim the Earned Income Credit or the Child Tax Credit, or if you can file as Head of Household!

 Try the FREE Tax Toys & Tools